kubeshop/testkube/docs/demo-video/index.md

 ## Run the tests using UI and CLI

 ## Navigate GUI and CLI showing executions

+## Configure ingress to expose the the UI

+All components should be ready now, but none of them are public as we've used default Testkube installation Ingresses and auth are optional.

+TODO Ingress walkthrough

+## Configure Github authorization

+TODO Github / Google Auth walkthrough

 ## Final message with the slide which has the Discord, Twitter and github links.